djhackersdev/bemanitools-supplement/iidx/ezusb/firmware/README.md

 # Firmware binaries Ezusb (legacy): C02 and D01 IO
 Firmware binary blobs.
 Requires appropriate tools from BT5 to load them to the hardware.
-There are two revisions of firmware images, **v1** and **v2**.
+Pick the binary blobs according to your hardware.

-Firmware types:
+Important: Do not mix different binary blobs from different packages.

-* `ezusb_XX.bin`: Base firmware which always needs to be uploaded to the board first.
+## C02-v1
-* `fpga_XX.bin`: FPGA firmware, needs to be uploaded after the base firmware.
+Base firmware (`ezusb.bin`) and FPGA program (`fpga.bin`) which were used on IIDX 9 to 13 with the C02 IO board.

-* `sram.bin`: SRAM dump with contents that need to be uploaded as well, only relevant when using **v2** files.
+## C02-v2

-**v1** was used on IIDX 9 to 13 and **v2** on IIDX 14 to 24.
-It does not matter
+Base firmware (`ezusb.bin`), FPGA program (`fpga.bin`) and SRAM contents (`sram.bin`) that are written to the C02 IO board on IIDX 14 to 24.
+Note that all three binary images need to be written to the IO using appropriate tooling.

-which revision of the base firmware and FPGA image as long as you do not mix different versions.
+There have been reports that not all C02 IO boards support the v2 binary data set (apparently, there are different revisions of the board).
+Therefore, if v2 doesn't work for you, fallback to the v1 binary set.

-Still, we recommend using the **v2** binaries as they are, from a development standpoint, the latest "update".
+## D01

-Exception for D01 boards: Use the `ezusb_v1.bin` and `fpga_v1.bin`, only.
+Base firmware (`ezusb.bin`) and FPGA program (`fpga.bin`) which were used on IIDX 9 to 13 with the D01 IO board.